jabamaus/jaba/README.md

 - more error reporting testing with actual files rather than blocks
 - test opening sub types
 - Have a command line switch to make all error messages contain absolute paths
-- A tree view of cpp type would be useful in docs
 - Sort jaba input/output files
-- Should instance definitions be able to access globals?
-Probably.
-Globals are like implicit references.
-If too many attrs were exposed it would have a performance penalty though.
 - Add 'describe' method to everything which can be used as standard in error and log messages
-- Remove --test from Jaba.
-Look into how to run tests with gemspec/bundler
 - How customise jaba output file?
 Subclass vcxproj or jdl definition, or something else?
 - support for 'overriding' attribute defs when opening types
 - make_generator should be able to make subclasses of eg CppGenerator